Sign up for our FREE 8-week course to get on the property ladder.

-A distressed property can look like a cheap purchase for a savvy investor, but it requires diligent research and an understanding of the risks.
+A distressed or foreclosed property sale can result in a cheap purchase for a savvy buyer, but it requires diligent research and an understanding of the risks.

-Distressed properties can be cheaper than the market average in Australia, which makes them tempting for bargain-hungry property investors.
+Distressed property sales can be cheaper than the market average in Australia because buyers are selling in a hurry.
+This can be for many reasons, be it financial stress, death or a relationship breakdown.
+This is why distressed properties are often tempting prospects for bargain-hungry buyers.
 But there's often a reason why a property is distressed in the first place.
 If you don't do careful research your bargain buy could turn into a loss.

 What is considered a distressed property?